 I took off running with a renewed spirit!

 Tracy didn't win but it was still wonderful.
 I met her uncle, her grandparents, and even played some piano for them when Tracy told them I was a good musician.
-A ton of pictures were taken that night and when the evening came to an end, Tracy's family were going to go into town to have a family moment.
-The night was cold and Tracy had only her dress on, so I took off my coat and draped it over her shoulders as I walked everyone to a van that the family had driven down in.
+A ton of pictures were taken that night and when the evening came to an end, Tracy's family were going into town to have a family moment.
+The night was cold and Tracy had only her dress on, so I took off my coat and draped it over her shoulders before walking everyone to a van that the family had driven down in.
 I was still floating in the clouds, in a state of wonder, as they all climbed into the van and it pulled away.